tweag/python-monorepo-example/content/blog/2018-10-04-capability.md

 this aspect to heart.

 [Capability][capability] is a library to replace [the MTL][mtl] with capabilities.
-In this post, we'll argue why capabalities are important, why you should use them, and tell you about what it took to design a library of capabilities with good ergonomics.
+In this post, we'll argue why capabilities are important, why you should use them, and tell you about what it took to design a library of capabilities with good ergonomics.
 It turns out that a brand new language extension that shipped with GHC 8.6,